 11. Applying for an MA Degree in Psychology

 Students may apply to receive a Master’s degree in Psychology during the course of their matriculation in the program.
 This can be accomplished after completion of the student’s oral and written portion of their Second-Year Project or thesis.
 In order to apply for the MA degree, the student must complete a Program for the Master’s Degree form and a Enrolled Students: Change Current Study Objective form.
-The Program for the Master’s Degree form will be completed by the student and submitted to the who will submit the form to the Graduate School via Enrollment Services.
+The Program for the Master’s Degree form will be completed by the student and submitted to the DCT who will submit the form to the Graduate School via Enrollment Services.
 The Enrolled Students: Change Current Study Objective form is to be completed by the student and submitted by the student via an application through admissions at this link: https://ttugradschool.force.com/admissions/ApplicationLogin

 12. Thesis Requirements (PSY 6000)